List of implemented RawIO modules#

 • Note: This routine will handle files according to specification 2.1, 2.2,

-and 2.3.
+2.3, 3.0 and 3.0-ptp.
 Recording pauses that may occur in file specifications 2.2 and 2.3 are automatically extracted and the data set is split into different segments.

 • The Blackrock data format consists not of a single file, but a set of